My Top 99 Favorite Comedies

-Will Ferrell fits very comfortably into the role of an elf who finds out that his elfin roots are alot shorter that the height of his colleagues.
+Will Ferrell fits very comfortably into the role of an elf who finds out that his elfin roots are alot shorter than even the height of his colleagues.

-An engaging heartwarmer of a tale as Santa's largest little helper journeys out to the big city to discover that as an elf in the North Pole, he might be large, but out in the real world, he's still got alot of growing up to do.
+An engaging heartwarmer of a holiday tale as Santa's largest little helper journeys out to the big city to discover that as an elf in the North Pole, he might be unusually big, but out in the real world, he's still got alot of growing up to do.